TauGuide/tau-guide-documents/docs/Tutorials/tml-Bot-tutorial.md

 *:bigslot*

-Lets you switch from your current slot into the slot with the name “bigslot”.
+Lets you switch from your current slot into the slot with the name “bigslot”.<br><br>

 ### ▪ 2.2.5 .Unselect